Thousands protest army takeover in Myanmar's biggest city - WTMJ

 Suu Kyi’s five years as leader since 2015 had been Myanmar’s most democratic period despite the military retaining broad powers the continued use of repressive colonial-era laws and the persecution of minority Rohingya Muslims.

-Sunday’s rally came a day after about 1,000 people — factory workers and students prominent among them — marched down a main street in Yangon.
+Sunday’s rally came a day after about 1,000 people — factory workers and students prominent among them — marched in Yangon.
 They were met by more than 100 riot police.

 There was no violence reported.
 Similar-sized demonstrations took place in at least two other areas of Yangon as well as in Mandalay, the second-largest city.
 At Yangon’s City Hall, protesters presented flowers to police.